learnpoint/piko/README.md

 <!-- footer.html -->
 ```

 Note that snippets cannot be written in markdown.
-Pages can be written in markdown, but snippets must be written in html.
+They must be written in html.

 ## A note on the CNAME file for GitHub Pages